Kendel Carson

 Kendel Carson (born c.
-1985) is a Canadian singer and fiddler.
-She performs with the folk music band The Paperboys, but is best known internationally as a roots/country solo artist.
-In late 2012, Carson joined Alan Doyle & The Beautiful Gypsies, since renamed Alan Doyle & The Beautiful Beautiful Band.
-She continues to tour, perform, and record with the group.
+1984) is a Canadian fiddler, singer, songwriter, producer and multi-instrumentalist.
+She is known for her long associations with The Paperboys, Spirit of the West, Chip Taylor, Matt Mays and more.
+She has released multiple solo albums as well as having appeared on recordings for many other artists.
+Since 2012, Carson has toured and recorded regularly with Alan Doyle (Great Big Sea) as part of his "Beautiful Beautiful Band".
+In addition to her work with Doyle, in 2025 she began touring with Shania Twain.

 Life and career

 She was born in Calgary, Alberta, and at the age of seven she moved with her family to Victoria, British Columbia.
 She started to play the violin at age three.
 She studied classical music, and at age twelve she and her brother Tyler Carson were regular soloists for a children's concert series with the Victoria Symphony.
 In 2003, she played with the National Youth Orchestra of Canada.

 Along with her interest in classical music, she and her brother enjoyed other genres of music and they performed as buskers on the streets of Victoria.
 She once played an impromptu fiddle accompaniment for Spirit of the West.
 Following her stint with the Youth Orchestra, she joined the Celtic rock group The Paperboys in Vancouver on the strength of her experience with Spirit of the West.
 She also performed with Spirit of the West at several shows in 2012 when regular member Geoffrey Kelly was ill.